 - Once you seek medical attention, you want to ensure you get the other person’s info.
 Along with this, try your best to preserve the evidence of the accident.

-- Don’t let anyone touch your car or the bits on the road.
+- Don’t let anyone touch your car or accident scene.
 You never know what will end up helping your claim down the road.
 So, be sure to speak to the other driver and exchange information.

 - Once the police arrive, tell them everything you remember about your car crash.
 The police officer acts as a witness to the scene and will write up a police report.
-You can request a copy of that report to use in your insurance claim.
+You can request a copy of the accident report to use in your insurance claim at a later time.
 It is important to note here that if you are on private property and get into an accident, the police have little jurisdiction.

-- The few steps you need to implement are taking pictures, contacting your insurance company, and finding a car accident lawyer in Dallas, GA.
+- The next step you need to implement is taking pictures, contacting your insurance company, and finding a car accident lawyer in Dallas, GA.
 Be sure to take pictures of your car to prove damages to your personal property.

-- Then, hire a lawyer.
+- The final step is to hire a Dallas County lawyer.
 Many people make the mistake of contacting the insurance company before talking with a lawyer.
-However, you want to speak with a lawyer before talking to anyone else.
+However, you want to speak with a lawyer before talking to your insurance adjuster.
 That way, you have solid advice on what to say and do in such a delicate situation regarding the settlement.